- How secure is Gmail?

 Gmail is relatively secure, though it’s not completely safe.
-Gmail is encrypted with TLS, Transport Layer Security, while transferring your data and it protects your emails at rest with industry-standard 128-bit encryption.
+Gmail is encrypted with TLS — Transport Layer Security — while transferring your data, and it protects your emails at rest with industry-standard 128-bit encryption.
+While it’s better than no protection at all, we recommend learning how to encrypt Gmail with stronger encryption than it provides.

 In the past, Google has also given their partners full access to users’ Gmail account emails.
 It wasn’t just bots but real human beings from other companies who were reading Gmail users’ emails without their knowledge.

 If you truly care about your privacy, deal with sensitive information, or shiver at the thought of someone reading your emails, you should consider enhancing your Gmail account’s security (or looking for privacy-oriented Gmail alternatives).

 Privacy-oriented email providers make money selling premium plans rather than ads or selling your data.
 They also use end-to-end encryption giving you excellent security.
 End-to-end encryption helps prevent your data from being intercepted.
 If Google had utilized end-to-end encryption with their own services, many would not be looking for better alternatives.
 Some of the email providers even integrate burner emails, anonymous payment, masses of storage, spam filters, MITM attack protection, and free trials – so there’s no reason to sacrifice your privacy anymore.

 But, if you’re accustomed to Gmail don’t despair, you don’t have to find another email provider.
 Gmail encryption, a password manager and even a Gmail security checklist can help boost your protection.
 Here are 8 ways you can quickly increase your Gmail account security and privacy now.